Skip to content

 Thread Safety (Send / Sync)

-The compiler enforces thread safety at compile time.
 Thread.spawn() requires all captured variables to implement Send.
+The compiler enforces this at compile time.

 Send types (safe to move to another thread): all primitives, string, Heap<T>, Vec<T>, HashMap<K,V>, structs/enums where all fields are Send, and any struct annotated with @send.